Pa'l Norte

-Tecate Pa'l Norte is a music, art, and norteño tradition festival held every year since 2012 in Monterrey, Nuevo León.
-The event reunites the best of Latin America's dedicated talent.
-Pa'l Norte is counted among the most popular festivals within Latin America and within the top 3 with most earnings in Mexico.
-As of today, it counts as the weekend with the highest economic impact in the state of Nuevo León, making it a business hit for the tourism industry (hotels, restaurants, nightlife, local tourism and transportation).
+Pa'l Norte, known for sponsorship reasons as Tecate Pa'l Norte, is a music, art, and norteño traditional festival held every year since 2012, in Monterrey, Nuevo León.
+The event features some of the best of Latin America's most prominent talents.
+Pa'l Norte is considered to be one of the most popular music festivals within Latin America, and is one of the top-three most lucrative in México.
+As of 2022, the weekend brings the highest economic impact in the state of Nuevo León, making it a business hit for the state's tourism industry (including hotels, restaurants, nightlife, local tourism and transportation).

-The event is organized by Apodaca Music Group, highly regarded artist managers and creators of festivals and events such as: Live Out Monterrey, Rock N' Picnic, Fusión Ska, Friday Social Scene, Tough Mudder (Mexican partners), etcetera.
+The event is organized by Apodaca Music Group, a group of highly regarded musicians, managers and festival-operators, overseeing other events such as Live Out Monterrey, Rock 'n Picnic, Fusión Ska, Friday Social Scene, Tough Mudder (México), and more.

-Pa'l Norte's stages have showcased important artists, bands and DJs of national and international fame, plus endorses emerging talents.
-To name a few of the renown talents the festival has brought: Snoop Dogg, 50 Cent, Robin Schulz, Two Door Cinema Club, Enrique Bunbury, Los Fabulosos Cadillacs, Caifanes, Foster The People, Café Tacuba, Los Auténticos Decadentes, Zoé, Kinky, Plastilina Mosh, Calle 13, Los Amigos Invisibles, Julieta Venegas, Los Claxons, Panda, La Ley, Tigres del Norte, Intocable, Jumbo, Juanes, and many more.
+Pa'l Norte's stages have showcased many well-known artists, bands and DJs of Latino and international origin, in addition to showcasing emerging talents.
+Some of the most notable performers at the festival have included Wisin & Yandel, Karol G, J Balvin, Farruko, Sebastian Yatra, Guaynaa, Muse, Arctic Monkeys, Kings of Leon, 311, Garbage, Franz Ferdinand, Maroon 5, Foo Fighters, Tame Impala, Bizarrap, Snow Patrol, Good Charlotte, M.I.A., Nicky Jam, Queens of the Stone Age, Sech, Snoop Dogg, 50 Cent, Robin Schulz, The Killers, Jason Derulo, Two Door Cinema Club, Enrique Bunbury, Los Fabulosos Cadillacs, Caifanes, Foster the People, Mon Laferte, Café Tacuba, Los Auténticos Decadentes, Zoé, Kinky, Plastilina Mosh, Calle 13, Los Amigos Invisibles, Julieta Venegas, Los Claxons, Panda, Piso 21, Mau y Ricky, La Ley, Tigres del Norte, Intocable, Jumbo, Juanes, Billie Eilish, The Offspring, Blink-182, Modest Mouse, Steve Aoki, Maná, Carlos Santana and many more.

-Pa'l Norte is recognized by an iconic lion that each year changes its design, color and style, matching with the festival's slogan "Siempre Ascendente" (Always Rising).
-This catchphrase was taken from the home state of Nuevo León's heraldry, and it's a philosophy the festival holds in improving year after year.
+Pa'l Norte is symbolized by its iconic lion emblem (which changes its design each year), its color and style matching with the festival's slogan "Siempre Ascendente" ("always rising").
+This catchphrase was taken from the state of Nuevo León's heraldry, and is a philosophy the festival holds firm in improving on, year after year.